pierpaolo28/Data-Visualization/Dash/README.md

 This dashboard can be tested live using this [link.](https://salty-tor-65518.herokuapp.com/) Additionally, it is also possible to access this dashboard through my personal [WebSite.](https://pierpaolo28.github.io/)

-This project is still in progress, and I am planning to add more functionalities and designs to the final dashboard.

 ![](dash.gif)